Bilongodavid/datetime-helper/README.md

 - `formatToLongDate(date)`: Formats a date to a long date format (e.g., `MMMM do, yyyy`).
 - `formatToFullDate(date)`: Formats a date to a full date format (e.g., `EEEE, MMMM do, yyyy`).
 - `formatToTime(date)`: Formats a time to `HH:mm:ss`.
+- `formatLocale(date, localeCode)`: Formats a date using the specified locale.
+The `localeCode` parameter allows you to specify different language and regional formats.
+For example:
+  - `'fr'` for French, which will format the date in a way that is culturally appropriate for French speakers.
+  - `'en'` for English, which will format the date in a way that is culturally appropriate for English speakers.
+  - `'es'` for Spanish, which will format the date in a way that is culturally appropriate for Spanish speakers.
+  This function uses the `Intl.DateTimeFormat` API to handle locale-specific date formatting.

 ### Date Manipulation Functions